jameshughes89/cs4XX-EvolutionaryComputation/site/topics/selection/selection.rst

     Ring species treats the population as a ring/circle and mating can only occur between chromosomes if they exist within some distance (number of indices) of one another.
-In this example, the distance :math:`d=3`, therefore only the candidate solutions at indicies 22, 23, 24, 1, 2, 3, and 4 would be eligible for mating.
+In this example, the distance :math:`d=3`, therefore only the candidate solutions at indices 22, 23, 24, 1, 2, 3, and 4 would be eligible for mating.

 * Further, there are no rules on where the diversity should be measured

     * Genotype space

-        * How wimilar the chromosomes are
+        * How similar the chromosomes are
         * Depends on the encoding
         * Hamming distance?
         * Levenshtein distance?